Neil Thomson, Construction Director, Stewart Milne Homes

 Details to follow

-Kim Woolner, FCIPD – HR and Corporate Services Director, Richard Irvin Energy Solutions
+Kim Woolner, HR and Corporate Services Director, Richard Irvin Energy Solutions

-Kim is a senior HR professional with over 18 years’ experience of delivering practical and pragmatic HR solutions at both operational and strategic levels for a number of leading organisations in Aberdeen and London.
-These have included Discovery Communications, English National Opera, ASOS and Total Oil Marine.
+Kim is a senior HR professional with over 20 years’ experience of delivering pragmatic HR solutions at both operational and strategic levels for a number of leading organisations in Aberdeen and London.
+These have included Discovery, English National Opera, ASOS and Total Oil Marine.

-Part of the Senior Management Team, Kim joined RIES as HR Director at the end of 2012 and works as a key advisor to the CEO and Board, with primary responsibility for the Group HR and HSEQ functions.
-Kim is a Fellow of the Chartered Institute of Personnel & Development which demonstrates that she meets the highest standards in HR and applies this when creating and developing strategies that are aligned to, and deliver on, the business objectives.
+Part of the Senior Management Team, Kim joined RIES as HR Director at the end of 2012 and works as a key advisor to the Board, with primary responsibility for the Group HR, HSEQ and Administrative functions.
+Kim is a Fellow of the Chartered Institute of Personnel & Development (FCIPD) which demonstrates that she meets the highest standards in HR and applies this when creating and developing strategies that are aligned to, and deliver on, the business objectives.